More Indigenous communities are taking the lead in oil & gas

 Global LNG demand is expected to nearly double to over 700 million tonnes in 2040 compared to 380 million tonnes in 2021.
 Canada is expected to help reduce global reliance on coal with LNG that will have the lowest emissions per tonne in the world.

-“This deal is important because it demonstrates the value First Nations can bring as true partners in major projects,” said Chief Corrina Leween of the Cheslatta Carrier Nation, one of the communities that will become a part owner in Coastal GasLink.
+“This deal is important because it demonstrates the value First Nations can bring as true partners in major projects,” said Chief Corrina Leween of the Cheslatta Carrier Nation.

-The Haisla Nation on B.C.’s north coast is approximately 50% owner of Cedar LNG, a proposed $2.4 billion floating natural gas export terminal that if built will be the largest First Nations-owned infrastructure project in Canada.
+The Haisla Nation on B.C.’s north coast is approximately 50% owner of Cedar LNG, a proposed $2.4‑billion floating natural gas export terminal that would be supplied by the Coastal GasLink pipeline.

 “It will bring tremendous economic opportunities and benefits, ensuring the Haisla people have control of our own future,” said Haisla Chief Councillor Crystal Smith.